 Mason is a common English occupational surname for a stoneworker or builder.
-It belongs to the large group of surnames that preserve the skilled trades of medieval communities.
+It belongs to the large group of surnames that preserve the skilled trades of medieval communities, especially the work needed for churches, bridges, town walls, manor houses, cottages, and other stone or mortar construction.

 Meaning and Origin

 The surname comes from occupational language for a mason: someone who worked with stone, building materials, or construction.
-In medieval England, masons were important in church building, town construction, estate work, bridges, walls, and houses.
+In medieval England, masons were important in church building, town construction, estate work, bridges, walls, castles, and houses.
+The word could describe a skilled stoneworker, a builder who shaped and laid stone, or a craft worker attached to a building project.

 Why the Surname Became So Common